Shopify/shopify_app/README.md

 WebhooksManager
 ---------------

-ShopifyApp can manage your app's webhooks for you (requires ActiveJob).
-Set which webhooks you require in the initializer:
+ShopifyApp can manage your app's webhooks for you by setting which webhooks you require in the initializer:

 ```ruby
 ShopifyApp.configure do |config|